1961 Cincinnati Reds season

+Preseason

 Cincinnati's road to the World Series was truly a remarkable one, as the Reds went through significant changes in a single season to improve from a team that won just 67 games and finished 28 games behind the eventual World Series Champion Pittsburgh Pirates in 1960.
 The architect of the turnaround was the Reds' new general manager Bill DeWitt, who left his role as president and general manager of the Detroit Tigers after the end of the 1960 season to replace Gabe Paul as the Reds' GM.
 Paul was hired as the general manager of the expansion Houston Colt .45s.

 DeWitt, who had a short history of successful trades in Detroit including acquiring Norm Cash and Rocky Colavito, went to work at the 1960 Winter Meetings for Cincinnati.
 DeWitt found trade partners in the Milwaukee Braves and the Chicago White Sox.
 In essentially a three-team trade, the Reds acquired pitchers Joey Jay and Juan Pizarro for slick-fielding shortstop Roy McMillan on Dec.
 15, 1960.
 On that same day, the Reds then traded Pizzaro and pitcher Cal McLish to the White Sox for third baseman Gene Freese.
 It was the fourth time Freese had been traded in 18 months.
 Most recently, the White Sox had acquired Freese from the Philadelphia Phillies for future all star Johnny Callison in December 1959.

-Reds owner Powel Crosley, Jr. died suddenly of a heart attack at his home in Cincinnati on March 28, 1961, 13 days before the start of the Reds' season.
-DeWitt would eventually purchase 100% of the team ownership from Crosley's estate by year's end.
+The franchise was then forever changed when long-time Reds owner Powel Crosley Jr. died suddenly of a heart attack at his home in Cincinnati on March 28, 1961, 13 days before the start of the Reds' season.
+DeWitt eventually purchased 100% of the team ownership from Crosley's estate by year's end.